-Every month has it’s own charm inside Corbett, but winter months to me are very special.
-Being a terai forest and on foothills of Himalayas it is chilled out, but that is what makes it special.
-For someone who enjoys photography this is the right time to be doing Safaris in Jim Corbett National Park.
+Every month has its own charm inside Corbett, but winter months to me are very special.
+Being a terai forest and on foothills of the Himalayas it is chilled out, but that is what makes it special.
+For someone who enjoys photography, this is the right time to be doing Safaris in Jim Corbett National Park.
 I started my sojourn clicking landscapes.
 And this is something one can never have enough of while in Corbett.
-There is always right light for landscapes from all angles.
-Front lit, side lit, or back lit, all angles are perfect in this park.
+There is always the right light for landscapes from all angles.
+Front-lit, side-lit, or backlit, all angles are perfect in this park.
 I would say that this is one park where amateurs can hone their skills in photography, and serious amateurs can turn professionals.

-It was perhaps for the first time that i was sighting Tigers in every safari here.
+It was perhaps for the first time that I was sighting Tigers in every safari here.
 Tigers of Jim Corbett National Park are relatively shy compared to the Tigers of other parks.
-Reason is simple, the terrain.
+The reason is simple, the terrain.
 The thick undergrowth, undulating terrain, and the cover of the sal trees is a perfect habitat for the Tigers who camouflage very well here.
-Hence, despite the sightings i was not able to get good photos.
-But my biggest joy on these safaris was that i was tracking the Tigers and pointing them to my guide and the driver.
+Hence, despite the sightings, I was not able to get good photos.
+But my biggest joy on these safaris was that I was tracking the Tigers and pointing them to my guide and the driver.
 Irshad has been driving in Corbett for many years now, and he is a very hard working man.
 The terrain here is not easy to drive unlike the central Indian parks but he works hard and his hard work paid ample dividends.

-The fact that the safari timings are practically covering full day except for an hour or two of break during lunch time.
-From about 6.30am till about 11am, then again from 1pm till about 5.30pm increases possibilities of enjoying the flora and fauna of this park.
-The golden light is so perfect that you don’t really bother of changing the camera settings too often, and you know that the images will not be burnt out.
+The fact that the safari timings are practically covering full day except for an hour or two of a break during lunchtime.
+From about 6.30 am till about 11 am, then again from 1 pm till about 5.30 pm increases possibilities of enjoying the flora and fauna of this park.
+The golden light is so perfect that you don’t really bother about changing the camera settings too often, and you know that the images will not be burnt out.